OUTLINE

 We use the data-src value for two purposes.
 The first is simply to index the URLs from your site.
 Outbrain crawls a URL the first time our JavaScript loads on the page.
 The second is to learn about content on that page.

-RSS feeds.
+We can crawl your article also from a valid RSS feed.
 If you have a list of RSS feeds, please send it to your account strategist.

-No feeds?
+No RSS feeds?
 No problem.
 We can also use a sitemap or list of URLs.

 If none of these options are feasible, we will crawl your site whenever the code launches in production.
 In this scenario, the widget may take a few hours to fully populate with recommendations.